mattrips/scratchPad/Protocol Conformance.md

 : The set of requirements declared in the declaration of a protocol.

 &#9724; protocol witness set
-: Given a declaration that a type conforms to a protocol, the set consisting of the protocol witness for each declared requirement of the protocol.
+: Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
+  * If the protocol has not declared requirements, the protocol witness set is empty

 &#9724; unconditionally accessible implementation